How to Assign Tags to Chatbot Subscribers

 In our case, we link the “Action” element with the “French cheese” button, so the bot would assign this user a corresponding tag each time they click on the “French cheese” button.

 Now you can see the settings panel on the right.
 Select the "Add a tag" option.
-Enter a name for your tag — in our case, it’s "French cheese lover" — and click Apply.
+Enter a tag name that’s no longer than 32 characters, and click Apply.

 You can continue building your chatbot messages and add the necessary tags to your buttons.
 When your chatbot flow is done, click Save.